 What Sources Show

 Jakob Riepler is listed as the administrative and technical contact for Autonomous System 216441 in the RIPE Database.
-This dual role allows him to change the ASN’s registry records—including route objects that guide BGP traffic—making him a point of operational risk for any network that depends on this number resource.
+This dual role allows him to change the ASN’s registry records—including route entities that guide BGP traffic—making him a point of operational risk for any network that depends on this number resource.
 Without him, or with his role compromised, the trust structure around the resource shifts.

-The only public evidence is an RDAP query of AS216441, which returns a person object with the handle JR10203-RIPE and the name Jakob Riepler.
+The only public evidence is an RDAP query of AS216441, which returns a person entity with the handle JR10203-RIPE and the name Jakob Riepler.
 The record does not name his employer, provide a biography, or show an active routing footprint for the ASN.
 It confirms his registry existence but leaves his real-world affiliation and current authority level unverified.

 Several watchpoints would change the risk assessment.
 If his handle JR10203-RIPE is added, removed, or modified in the ASN’s contact fields, that signals an operational shift.
 Finding the same handle in other ASN or prefix records, or in RPKI ROA management, would show a broader platform footprint.